davidgsd/AllScan/README.md

 For EchoLink nodes don't link node Name text to ASL stats page.
 Revise Green/Yellow CPU Temp range threshold from 120 to 130 °F. Support 7-digit (EchoLink) node numbers when reading in favorites.ini.
 Fix issue where stats request scanning would stop once it reached an EchoLink node number in the Favorites Table.
 Properly handle case of invalid node number in favorites file.
 Download ASTDB file if not found in allscan, allmon or supermon locations.

 **v0.35 2022-12-21**<br>
 Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
 Link Favorites table Names text to the ASL stats page.
-Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
-Documentation updates.
-GUI optimizations.
-Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.

 **v0.3 2022-12-19**<br>
 Implement ASL Stats functions, color coding of Favorites Table and new 'Rx%' and 'LCnt' columns.
 Enable automatic reading of astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.